learn-co-students/sinatra-mvc-file-structure-v-000/README.md

 Models represent the data and object logic of our application.

 Create a new file in the models directory to create a dog class.
 This class should have name, breed, and age attributes which can be set on initialization.
 You should be able to read and write to these attributes.
+This class should also keep track of each instance of dog created, as well as a class method `all` to return an array of those instances.

 #### `controllers` directory